 More importantly, at the later stages of the race if you are a strong runner, a hill may be the place where it is good to throw a few good surges to knock others out of their comfort zone.

 For stronger runners an easy way to quicken the tempo is to focus on driving the use of the arms.
 If you quicken the turnover rate of the arms, the turnover rate of the legs will naturally follow.
 This is an efficient way to throw in a surge without use of too much additional energy.
 Try to back out of a surge before you go into true oxygen debt.
 This will allow you to throw the second or third surge in sooner.
-By doing repeated surges, one can know a competitor out of the race by breaking his rhythm.
+By doing repeated surges, one can know a competitor out of the race by breaking his rhythm and sending him into Oxygen debt

 Close Menu